Battle of Savo Island: Action north of Savo

-Quincy had also seen the aircraft flares over the southern ships, received Patterson's warning, and had just sounded general quarters and was coming alert when the searchlights from the Japanese column came on.
+Quincy had also seen the aircraft flares over the southern ships, received Patterson's warning, had just sounded general quarters and was coming alert when the searchlights from the Japanese column came on.
 Quincy's captain gave the order to commence firing, but the gun crews were not ready.
 Within a few minutes, Quincy was caught in a crossfire between Aoba, Furutaka, and Tenryū, and was hit heavily and set afire.
 Quincy's captain ordered his cruiser to charge towards the eastern Japanese column, but as she turned to do so Quincy was hit by two torpedoes from Tenryū, causing severe damage.
 Quincy managed to fire a few main gun salvos, one of which hit Chōkai's chart room 6 m from Admiral Mikawa and killed or wounded 36 men, although Mikawa was not injured.
 At 02:10, incoming shells killed or wounded almost all of Quincy's bridge crew, including the captain.
 At 02:16, the cruiser was hit by a torpedo from Aoba, and the ship's remaining guns were silenced.
 Quincy's assistant gunnery officer, sent to the bridge to ask for instructions, reported on what he found:

 Quincy sank, bow first, at 02:38.

 Like Quincy and Astoria, Vincennes also sighted the aerial flares to the south, and furthermore, actually sighted gunfire from the southern engagement.
 At 01:50, when the U.S. cruisers were illuminated by the Japanese searchlights, Vincennes hesitated to open fire, believing that the searchlight's source might be friendly ships.
-Shortly thereafter, Kako opened fire on Vincennes which responded with her own gunfire at 01:53.
-As Vincennes began to receive damaging shell hits, her commander, U.S. Captain Frederick L. Riefkohl, ordered an increase of speed to 25 kn, but shortly thereafter, at 01:55, two torpedoes from Chōkai hit, causing heavy damage.
-Kinugasa now joined Kako in pounding Vincennes.
+Kako opened fire on Vincennes which responded with her own gunfire at 01:53.
+As Vincennes began to receive damaging shell hits, her commander, Captain Frederick L. Riefkohl, ordered an increase of speed to 25 kn, but at 01:55 two torpedoes from Chōkai hit, causing heavy damage.
+Kinugasa joined Kako in pounding Vincennes.
 Vincennes scored one hit on Kinugasa causing moderate damage to her steering engines.
-The rest of the Japanese ships also fired and hit Vincennes up to 74 times, and, at 02:03, another torpedo hit her, this time from Yūbari.
+The rest of the Japanese ships also fired and hit Vincennes up to 74 times, and at 02:03 was struck by another torpedo, this time from Yūbari.
 With all boiler rooms destroyed, Vincennes came to a halt, burning "everywhere" and listing to port.
 At 02:16, Riefkohl ordered the crew to abandon ship, and Vincennes sank at 02:50.

 During the engagement, the U.S. destroyers Helm and Wilson struggled to see the Japanese ships.
 Both destroyers briefly fired at Mikawa's cruisers but caused no damage and received no damage to themselves.
 At 02:16, the Japanese columns ceased fire on the northern Allied force as they moved out of range around the north side of Savo Island.
 Ralph Talbot encountered Furutaka, Tenryū, and Yūbari as they cleared Savo Island.
-The Japanese ships fixed the U.S. destroyer with searchlights and hit her several times with gunfire, causing heavy damage, but Ralph Talbot escaped into a nearby rain squall, and the Japanese ships left her behind.
+The Japanese ships fixed Ralph Talbot with searchlights and hit her several times with gunfire, causing heavy damage, but Ralph Talbot escaped into a nearby rain squall, and the Japanese ships left her behind.